puppetlabs/puppet-docs/source/puppet/3.5/reference/config_file_autosign.markdown

 ## More About Autosigning

-The `autosign.conf` file is not the only way to configure autosigning.
-Puppet 3.4 and later offer a policy-based interface for autosigning that can be more flexible and secure.
+Puppet also provides a policy-based interface for autosigning, which can be more flexible and secure.
+The `autosign.conf` file is the simpler and less secure method.

 For more details, see [the reference page about certificate autosigning][autosigning].